The Maximum Amount of Time a Policy Will Pay Benefits

-This is the maximum period of time a policy will pay benefits.
-It is a specified number of months and if the maximum benefit amount is paid each month, the policy benefits will be exhausted after the benefit period.
+A benefit period is a specified number of months that a policy will be benefits.
+If the maximum benefit amount is paid each month, the policy benefits will be exhausted after the benefit period.
 However, if a lesser amount is paid each month, it is possible the benefit period will last longer.

 Occasionally, you may encounter a policy with a lifetime benefit period.
 This mean, benefits will continue to pay until the insured recovers and is no longer eligible for benefits or dies.
 If this option is selected in the software, the box to enter the number of months disappears.